-To supplement, our fourth dataset contains a random sample of police-civilian interactions from the Houston police department from arrests codes in which lethal force is more likely to be justified: attempted capital murder of a public safety officer, aggravated assault on a public safety officer, resisting arrest, evading arrest, and interfering in arrest.
-Similar to the event studies above, these data come from arrests narratives that range in length from two to one hundred pages.
+To supplement, our fourth dataset contains a random sample of police-civilian interactions from the Houston Police department from arrests codes in which lethal force is more likely to be justified: attempted capital murder of a public safety officer, aggravated assault on a public safety officer, resisting arrest, evading arrest, and interfering in arrest.
+Similar to the event studies above, these data come from arrest narratives that range in length from two to one hundred pages.
 A team of researchers was responsible for reading arrest reports and collecting almost 300 variables on each incident.
 Combining this with the officer-involved shooting data from Houston allows us to estimate both the extensive (e.g., whether or not a police officer decides to shoot) and intensive margins.
-Further, the Houston arrests data contain almost 3,500 observations in which officers discharged charged electronic devices (e.g., tasers).
+Further, the Houston arrests data contain almost 4,500 observations in which officers discharged charged electronic devices (e.g., tasers).
 This is the second most extreme use of force, and in some cases, is a substitute for lethal use of force.

 The results obtained using these data are informative and, in some cases, startling.
-Using data on NYC's Stop and Frisk program, we demonstrate that on non-lethal uses of force - putting hands on civilians (which includes slapping or grabbing) or pushing individuals into a wall or onto the ground, there are large racial differences.
-In the raw data, blacks and Hispanics are more than fifty percent more likely to have an interaction with police which involves any use of force.
-Accounting for baseline demographics such as age and gender, encounter characteristics such as whether individuals supplied identification or whether the interaction occurred in a high- or low-crime area, or civilian behaviors does little to alter the race coefficient.
-Adding precinct and year fixed effects, which estimates racial differences in police use of force by restricting to variation within a given police precinct in a given year reduces the black coefficient by 19.4 percent and the ogy, to study questions such as whether police treatment of citizens impacts the broader public opinion of the police (Miller et al., 2004).
+Using data on police interactions from NYC's Stop and Frisk program, we demonstrate that on non-lethal uses of force - putting hands on civilians (which includes slapping or grabbing) or pushing individuals into a wall or onto the ground, there are large racial differences.
+In the raw data, blacks and

+4The NYC Stop and Frisk data has been used in Gelman et al. (2012) and Coviello and Persico (2015) to understand whether there is evidence of racial discrimination in proactive policing, and Ridgeway (2009) to develop a statistical method to identify problem officers.
+The Police-Public Contact Survey has been used, mainly in criminology, to study questions such as whether police treatment of citizens impacts the broader public opinion of the police (Miller et al., 2004).